lasselupe33/eslint-plugin-security-rules/src/rules/no-hardcoded-credentials/mysql/_docs.md

 The rule detects secret by examining places where secrets are used and checking if the secret contains a literal.

-If this error has flagged an issue in your code, this means that you may have included a secret.
+If this rule has flagged an issue in your code, this means that you may have included a secret.

 ## Risk